mnestorov/wp-snippets/README.md

 add_filter( 'woocommerce_currency_symbol', 'wc_change_bgn_currency_symbol', 10, 2 );
 ```

-## Create a Message for Remaining Amount of a Purchase for Free Delivery in WooCommerce
+## Create A Message For Remaining Amount Of A Purchase For Free Delivery In WooCommerce

 ```php
 /**